rehierl/node-tree-outliner/3-0-core-design/5-2-sxn-associations.md

 open, no node will be strictly associated with such a seemingly suspended section.

-Note that, because a section can not be "strictly suspended" (see the state transitions), the term "suspended" must always be understood to be synonymous to "loosely (or seemingly) suspended".
+Note that, because a section can not be "strictly suspended" (/see/ state transitions /), the term "suspended" must always be understood to be synonymous to "loosely (or seemingly) suspended".
 That is because these sections still count as being open.